 Fall is one of those seasons in the Bay Area that lasts a lot longer than most places.
 We are blessed not only with an abundance of trees and foliage, but wonderfully mild weather which allows us to enjoy the fall colors far longer than most areas of the world.
 Sometimes it’s hard to see, though.
 When you spend your time raking, bagging, and disposing of leaves you lose sight of the beauty fall brings to our year.
 So, why not take a little trip or even a hike to see some of our areas most beautiful and colorful sites?
 There are several areas you can travel to and we’ll go over each area and the best places to stop and take in the view.

 Starting with the North Bay, can you name your favorite place to visit for relaxation and scenery?
-With one of the best viewpoints in Marin County, Samuel P. Taylor State Park is a sight to see with almost 3,000 acres to enjoy.
+In Marin County, there are almost 3,000 acres to enjoy.
 From camping to hiking or leisurely day strolls, the mostly paved trails are accessible to everyone.
 Stately redwood trees will guide you as you move through the park to relax and watch salmon or hike Barnabe Peak for the splendid view.
 Along with the beautiful scenery, the park comes with a rich history.
 According to the California State Parks Division the parks’ namesake came from New York during the gold rush, struck it big, and throughout a series of prosperous business ventures eventually, with the help of the Norther Pacific Coast Railroad, built Camp Taylor, “one of the first sites in the US to offer camping as a recreational pursuit.”

 With Vast tracts of land, unrivaled natural beauty, and gorgeous fall foliage, this next location is very similar to Samuel P. Taylor State Park in many ways, however, it is nothing like a state park.
 When you hear the words Napa Valley, you think wine, right?
 What if I told you some of the most breath taking natural scenery is nestled right there among the wineries?
 With different locations such as Bothe-Napa Valley State Park, Alston Park, and Bale Grist Mill State Historic Park, there is an adventure for every person in your party regardless of age and ability.
 Walk the beaches or hike into the hills to see the autumn colors this fall and tour the Napa Valley while you’re at it.
 You won’t be disappointed.